 Insurance Coder: Job Description and Education Requirements

-Insurance coders enter medical records information into a database to ensure reimbursement for healthcare services.
-They typically complete a certificate or degree program and are employed in hospitals or physicians' offices.
+Insurance coders enter patients' medical records information into a database to ensure reimbursement for healthcare services.
+They typically complete a certificate or degree program and are employed with hospitals, insurance companies or physicians' offices.
 Opportunities exist for insurance coders to become certified specialists through the American Health Information Management Association.

 Job Description for Insurance Coders

-The U.S. Bureau of Labor Statistics, (BLS), projected a 20% increase in employment opportunities for insurance coders for the 10-year period of 2008-2018 (www.bls.gov).
-This growth is expected to stem from the increase in medical procedures and the responsibilities associated with electronic data.
-In May 2009, the BLS reported a national median wage of $31,290, with 80% of salaries ranging from $20,850 to $51,510, for insurance coders.
+The U.S. Bureau of Labor Statistics (BLS) projected a 22% increase in employment for medical records and health information technicians from 2012-2022 (www.bls.gov).
+This growth was expected to stem from the increase in medical procedures and the responsibilities associated with electronic data.
+In May 2013, the BLS reported a national mean wage of $37,710 annually, with most people in this occupation earning salaries between $22,700 and $57,320.